Maine Practice Materials with helpful tips

 U.S. Supreme Court Decisions or U.S. Supreme Court -- Cornell University gateway

-* Commercial online access is available on westlaw.com and lexis.com, available free at Cleaves; printing charges apply.
+* Commercial online access is available on Westlaw.com at Cleaves; printing charges apply.

-* Commercial online access is available on westlaw.com and lexis.com, available free at Cleaves; printing charges apply.
+* Commercial online access is available on Westlaw.com at Cleaves; printing charges apply.

-* Commercial online access is available on westlaw.com and lexis.com, available free at Cleaves; printing charges apply.
+* Commercial online access is available on Westlaw.com at Cleaves; printing charges apply.

-U.S. Bankruptcy Court Opinions for the District of Maine, go to "Judge's Corner" under the General Info section on the left bar)
+U.S. Bankruptcy Court Opinions for the District of Maine, go to "Rules, Orders & Opinions section" under the listing section on the left bar)

-* Commercial online access is available on westlaw.com and lexis.com, available free at Cleaves; printing charges apply.
+* Commercial online access is available on Westlaw.com at Cleaves; printing charges apply.

 U.S. Bankruptcy Appellate Panel for the First Circuit